binsec/tutorial-pldi2025/docs/tutorial-basics/advanced-script.md

 :::warning

-Even if we use a function name, the `replace` statement does not replace the function itself, it just hook the address of the symbol that is used to be the function entry point.
+Even if we use a function name, the `replace` statement does not replace the function itself, it just hook the address of the symbol (which is used to be the function entrypoint).

 :::

 The function `isoc99_scanf` can be more tricky to model, but we do not have to implement all the behaviors of the original function.
 Here, it seems that the scan is only called once in the `main` function (`0x1222`).
-It has a concrete format specifier `%64s` which means it will read a string of maximum 64 bytes.
+It has a concrete format specifier `%64s` (`0x2032` in `.rodata`) which means it will read a string of maximum 64 bytes.

 We can model it with the following script.